Islanders–Rangers rivalry: Playoffs

+Alumni Classic

+Since 2022, the two teams have scheduled alumni games, featuring two 30-minute halves and ex-players.
+The Islanders won the first and second games, 9–8 and 11–9, respectively.
+The Rangers won the third game, 6–4, while the Islanders won the 2025 game, 4–2.

 Fan reaction

 The Rangers' fanbase generally comes from the city's five boroughs, Westchester, Rockland, and Fairfield counties, while the Islanders tend to draw fans from Long Island, specifically the Nassau and Suffolk counties, Brooklyn, and parts of eastern Queens.
 Fans will frequently direct derisive chants at their rivals during games, regardless of whether the two teams are actually playing each other.
 At each home game, Ranger fans engage in perhaps their most popular chant: whistling the song "Let's Go Band" and punctuating it with "Potvin sucks!"
-This is a reference to retired Islander Hall of Fame defenseman Denis Potvin, who angered Rangers fans by breaking Center Ulf Nilsson's ankle.
-Nilsson has never characterized Potvin's hit as dirty and blames his broken ankle on his skate getting caught in a crevice in the ice at Madison Square Garden resulting in one leg taking the full weight of the hit.
+This is a reference to retired Islander, Hall of Fame defenseman Denis Potvin, who angered Rangers fans by breaking center Ulf Nilsson's ankle.
+Nilsson never characterized Potvin's hit as dirty and blames his broken ankle on his skate getting caught in a crevice in the ice at Madison Square Garden resulting in one leg taking the full weight of the hit.
 In a 2009 interview, 30 years after the hit, Nilsson said, "He [Potvin] was always fair.
 But the ice was never great in the Garden because they had basketball and other events.
 My foot just got caught.
 It was a freak thing."
 Nevertheless, this has not deterred Rangers fans from continuing their chant to this day.
 Rangers fans also occasionally bring out the chant "Beat your wife, Potvin, beat your wife", a reference to allegations made by his former wife during their divorce proceedings that Potvin committed domestic abuse.
-Potvin has denied this and has never been criminally charged.
-Lastly, Rangers fans have taunted Islanders goaltender Rick DiPietro by chanting "DP Sucks!"
+Potvin denied this and was never criminally charged.
+Lastly, Rangers fans taunted Islanders goaltender Rick DiPietro by chanting "DP Sucks!"
 After the Islanders changed their logo to one closely resembling the Gorton's fisherman, Rangers fans chanted "We want fishsticks" at the Islanders for several years, even after the logo was discarded.